LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/custom-enemies/coding-ai.md

 ```
 And we can use it for example this: `enemyRandom.Next(0, 5)`.
 This will choose the next random integer in our range.

-We should still be careful about using random, as it is still possible that for example some if statement might have a different outcome due to some small desync, and then our random numbers also get desynced.
+We should still be careful about using random, as it is still possible that for example some `if` statement might have a different outcome due to some small desync, and then our random numbers also get desynced.

 One way to ensure we don't get desync is to use ClientRpc methods, as those are networked.
+See the Unity Docs on [ClientRpcs](https://docs-multiplayer.unity3d.com/netcode/current/advanced-topics/message-system/clientrpc/) for more information.
 To be able to use these methods like in Unity, we can use [Unity Netcode Patcher](https://github.com/EvaisaDev/UnityNetcodePatcher).
 It is already set up in our example enemy project.
-See the Unity Docs on [ClientRpcs](https://docs-multiplayer.unity3d.com/netcode/current/advanced-topics/message-system/clientrpc/) for more information.

 ## Making More Complex AI